Tree-Packing Revisited: Faster Fully Dynamic Min-Cut and Arboricity: Introduction

-First, we present our results for dynamic min-cut.
-We obtain the following result. \begin{restatable}{theorem}{mincutPar} There exists a deterministic dynamic algorithm, that given an unweighted, undirected (multi-)graph $G=(V,E)$, maintains the exact min-cut value $\lambda$ if $\lambda\leq \lambda_{\max}$ in $\tilde O(\lambda_{\max}^{5.5}\sqrt{n})$ worst-case update time.\\ It can return the edges of the cut in $O(\lambda\log m)$ time with $\tilde O(\lambda_{\max}^5\sqrt{m})$ worst-case update time. \end{restatable} This improves on the state-of-the-art by Thorup~\cite{Thorup07}, who achieves $\tilde O(\lambda_{\max}^{14.5}\sqrt{n})$ worst case-update time.
-Thorup also uses this result to obtain $(1+\eps)$-approximate min-cut against an oblivious adversary in $\tilde O(\sqrt{n})$ time, where our result improves the polylogarithmic factors.
+\paragraph{Our Dynamic Results.} We combine the structural result from \Cref{thm:CutExistence} with novel dynamic subroutines to obtain the following result. \begin{restatable}{theorem}{mincutPar} There exists a deterministic dynamic algorithm that, given an unweighted, undirected (multi-)graph $G=(V,E)$, maintains the exact min-cut value $\lambda$ if $\lambda\leq \lambda_{\max}$ in $\tilde O(\lambda_{\max}^{5.5}\sqrt{n})$ worst-case update time.\\ It can return the edges of the cut in $O(\lambda\log m)$ time with $\tilde O(\lambda_{\max}^5\sqrt{m})$ worst-case update time. \end{restatable} This improves on the state-of-the-art by Thorup~\cite{Thorup07}, who achieves $\tilde O(\lambda_{\max}^{14.5}\sqrt{n})$ worst-case update time.
+Thorup also uses this result to obtain $(1+\eps)$-approximate min-cut against an oblivious adversary in $\tilde O(\sqrt{n})$ time.
+In this setting, our result improves the polylogarithmic factors.
 An application where our result has more impact is deterministic exact min-cut for unbounded min-cut value~$\lambda$.

-\begin{restatable}{theorem}{mincutCombi} There exists a deterministic dynamic algorithm, that given a simple, unweighted, undirected graph $G=(V,E)$, maintains the exact min-cut value $\lambda$ with amortized update time
+\begin{restatable}{theorem}{mincutCombi} There exists a deterministic dynamic algorithm that, given a simple, unweighted, undirected graph $G=(V,E)$, maintains the exact min-cut value $\lambda$ with amortized update time

 It can return the edges of the cut in $O(\lambda\log m)$ time with $\tilde O(m^{1-1/12})$ amortized update time. \end{restatable} We obtain this result by using the algorithm of Goranci et al.~\cite{GoranciHNSTW23} for the high $\lambda$ regime.
 When they combine this with~\cite{Thorup07}, they achieve $\tilde O(m^{29/31}n^{1/31})=\tilde O(m^{1-1/31})$ amortized update time\footnote{See the updated arXiv version for the correct bounds.
 The SODA version of the paper states a different bound (namely $\tilde O(m^{1-1/16})$), which resulted from a typo when citing~\cite{Thorup07}.}.
 We note that Goranci et al.~\cite{GoranciHNSTW23} also provide a \emph{randomized} result with $\tilde O(n)$ worst-case update time against an adaptive adversary.